WebJamApps/combined-front/README.md

 Now, open your browser and go to <b>localhost:9000</b>

-The homepage should be display correctly.
+The homepage should display correctly.

 <b><i>Note</b></i>: you will not be able to use the "Login" feature of the website unless you also run the back end server.